yzabc007/ML-Learning-Resources/deep-reinforcement-learning/3two-arm-bandit-pg.md

 Characteristics of traditional RL:

 > 1. Different actions yield different rewards.
-> 2. Rewards are delayed over time.
+> 2. Rewards are delayed over time
->
 > 3. Reward for an action is conditional on the state of the environment.